BarJames12/BarJames12/README.md

 I'm Bar James
 Graduate of the Full Stack Web Development course at John Bryce academy. </br>

+𝐖𝐡𝐨 𝐚𝐦 𝐈 ?
+ · Independent learning ability, fully motivated and a high work ethic.
+ · Sociable and integrated great within a team, and a strong desire to develop in and with the workplace.
+ · Looking for a place that will challenge me, and give me the first opportunity in the field.

 <b>Skilled in :</b>
 - HTML, CSS ,Sass
 - Tailwind CSS